Indo-Dutch International Conference 2014

 Problems linked with well-being of the impoverished BoP [Base-of-the-Pyramid] are far more pronounced, diverse and debilitating.
 The failure of products/services in providing sustainable livelihoods can be attributed to the disconnect between social and engineering design, amongst other factors including environmental disruption, disoriented market and entrepreneurial mechanisms, and misaligned institutional support network.
 Available resources are scarce, inequitably accessed and the constraints attributed to human construct and designs are exhaustive.
 The consequence of failed product may have a more pronounced enervating impact on the beneficiaries than failed products in the non-BoP markets.
 This raises issues of ethics and proactive responsibility for all stakeholders involved, including beneficiaries, designers (both social and engineering), manufacturers and service providers, entrepreneurs and markets involved.
 Designing products to positively support well-being for the underprivileged and improvised enunciates the need for rigorous academic-research and reflection, evaluative and prescriptive appreciation of success and failures through multi-stakeholder interaction, collaboration and coordination.
 The aim of the current conference is to facilitate this opportunity.

-Distributed over several sessions, the conference is divided into two major events, the first event facilitates multi-stakeholder academic- research interactions, while the second event is a maiden a¬ttempt to facilitate an outreach session wherein the impoverished and underprivileged could voice their concerns/challenges to the consortia of academia, industries, entrepreneurs and businesses.
-The network between the beneficiaries and the consortia would be facilitated through NGO’s and SHO’s [Self Help Organisations].
-Direct interactions between all the stakeholders will lead to identification and prioritisation of the challenges of the impoverished and underprivileged, characteristic to various geographies, cultures and economics, requiring creativity and innovation through design of new products, effective stakeholder-coordination, market and entrepreneurial mechanisms.
+Distributed over several sessions, the conference was divided into two major events, the first event facilitated multi-stakeholder academic- research interactions, while the second event was a maiden attempt to facilitate an outreach session wherein the impoverished and underprivileged could voice their concerns/challenges to the consortia of academia, industries, entrepreneurs and businesses.
+The network between the beneficiaries and the consortia was facilitated through NGO’s and SHO’s [Self Help Organisations].
+Direct interactions between all the stakeholders led to identification and prioritisation of the challenges of the impoverished and underprivileged, characteristic to various geographies, cultures and economics, requiring creativity and innovation through design of new products, effective stakeholder-coordination, market and entrepreneurial mechanisms.

-Day 1 & 2 [12 and 13th June] focus on academic research interaction; Day 3 [14th June] is a platform both for practitioners and academia.
-Both academia and practitioners are welcome on all days.
-All the selected papers will be part of the conference proceedings.
+Day 1 & 2 [12 and 13th June] focused on academic research interaction; Day 3 [14th June] was a platform both for practitioners and academia.
+Both academia and practitioners were welcome on all days.
+All the selected papers are part of the conference proceedings.

 Topics of interest